Last Updated on

-- PPF returns have mostly ranged from 8.0% to 8.7% in the recent past.
+- PPF returns have mostly ranged from 8.0% to 8.7% in the recent past (now 7.1%).
 To know more about PPF account interest rate in different banks, check the updated latest PPF interest rates.

-- The years with green colored PPF-return grids indicate that the PPF was the better performing when compared with other ELSS funds in that year.
+- The years with green coloured PPF-return grids indicate that the PPF was the better performing when compared with other ELSS funds in that year.
 Like in 2008, PPF delivered 8% whereas the chosen set of ELSS funds gave average returns of -54% with individual funds delivering anything between -48% to -63%.
-Similarly in 2011, PPF did better than ELSS schemes.
+Similarly, in 2011, PPF did better than ELSS schemes.